EdwardLimJH/Fraud-Hackathon/src/README.md

 ```bash
 python predict_model.py -s "..\..\Fraud-Hackathon\models\<model name.pkl>"
 ```
-### evaluate_model.py
+### evaluate model
-evaluate_model.py generates evaluation score of the prediction against the ground truth.
+`evaluate_model.py` generates evaluation score of the prediction against the ground truth.
 Specify the location of the prediction csv file. -yp "..\..\Fraud-Hackathon\models\prediction.csv"

 Run the following code in the same directory to evaluate the model.
 ```bash